AREVD/AREVD/README.md

 	(g) **Iterations of Erosions and Dilations:** these are performed to confirm that the ventricles are isolated.
 Erosions disconnect any non-ventricle regions from the ventricles.
 You would perform more erosions to get more refined results that have no other non-ventricle regions connecting to the ventricles.
 Because the ventricles shrink slightly when erosion is performed, we use dilation to get them back to their normal size.
 We erode and dilate the same number of times.
 Too much erosion and dilation could be a problem because you can erode important parts of the ventricles.

-	ADD IMAGE

-	(h) **Z Index of the Nasion:** the nasion is the point on the bridge of the nose that meets the forehead.
+	(h) **Z-Index of the Nasion:** the nasion is the point on the bridge of the nose that meets the forehead.
 This can be found by examining the CT scans in the sagittal view and choosing the corresponding value for the Z-index.

 	ADD IMAGE